 A skimmer removes floating oil and light contaminants from the water’s surface.
 It operates continuously and automatically.

-A scraper, on the other hand, is designed to remove heavier sludge or settled hydrocarbons from the base of tanks or pits.
-Together, they offer a complete solution for oil removal from water.
+A scraper removes heavier sludge or settled hydrocarbons from the base of tanks or pits.

 Skimmer vs Absorbent – When to Use Which

-Use a skimmer for managing ongoing oil contamination in water.
-Use an absorbent for spill control on land-based surfaces.
+Use a skimmer for ongoing oil contamination in water.

 Need Advice on the Right Skimmer?

-Want to speak directly to an expert?
+Want to speak directly with our engineering team?
 Call us on (02) 4954 0440.